 - Window glass, glassware, mirrors and Pyrex

-What can’t I put in my garbage bin?
+What can’t I put in my kerbside bin?

 See the A-Z waste guide for a list of what can and can’t go in your bins.
 You can also find information on what goes in your garbage and what goes in your recycling.